amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 #### XJST expressions

-For templates execution in a modified contex an [XJST expressions](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#xjst) can be used in a templates implemented using JS syntax.
+For templates appliance in a modified contex an [XJST expressions](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#xjst) can be used in a templates implemented using JS syntax.

 They work the same way as if they were in a templates implemented in simplified syntax.